interwebology/kubernetes_api_tester/README.md

-# Kubernetes API Tester For Intermittent Kubectl Failures.
+# Kubernetes API Tester For Intermittent Kubectl Failures on HA Master Cluster.

+## Two different scripts, two different ways to run.

-This will parse out the kube masters IPs from Vaqureo config and then test each masters kube-apiserver API individually
+1. This will parse out the kube masters IPs from Vaqureo config and then test each masters kube-apiserver API individually **or**
+2. This will parse out masters from a file you feed the script to test.

+## Tests Timeouts and escalation Failures

-This script tries to return pods because just returning nodes doesn't account for the API's escalation failures which we have seen issues with both in the wild with kube-apiserver.
+This script tries to return pods because just returning nodes doesn't account for the API's escalation failures.
+We have seen both issues in the wild with kube-apiserver.

 Checking pods with 'get pods' covers the two different ways I have seen the API fail.
 Getting pods resources will test the auth function of the service as well as timeouts / etc.

 ### How to run